 Scarcely eleven by six miles in length and breadth, Montserrat, one of the five presidencies of the Leeward group of the British West Indies, stands in north latitude 16° 45' and west longitude 62° 10'.
 Of volcanic origin, it lies with its major axis, along which are aligned its four principal volcanic massifs, almost due north-south.
 Although the island is not perfectly oriented with the northwest trend of the archipelago in this sector, earthquake centra seem to have formed on the northwest line of approach.
 (See fig. 2.)
-The average annual rainfall of 56 inches is often surpassed, and disastrous

 The average annual rainfall of 56 inches is often surpassed, and disastrous floods have occurred.
 Hurricanes also have been destructive.
-The climate, how-ever, is quite bracing for this latitude, so that centenarians are found among the
+The climate, however, is quite bracing for this latitude, so that centenarians are found among the